Queyras Ski & Hike

 .
 6 days full guiding

 .
-6 nights accommodation with breakfast and dinner, based on twin or triple rooms
+4 nights accommodation in gîtes with breakfast and dinner, based on twin, triple or quadruple rooms

 . safetyequipement (transceiver-shovel-probe)

 . transport to starting point around 20,- euros

 . lunches and drinks

 . minimum of 5 to a maximum of 6 participants per guide

 Level C: You are stable on all kinds of slopes.
 When the slope is not too steep (<30 degrees) and the snow not too uneven, you can descend off-piste with confidence.